 Abstract of Microsoft Excel.

-Personal budget planner
+Personal budget planner and tracker

 A woman paying for an item.